perryabdulkadir/kickstarter-analysis/README.md

 #### Additional calculations
 In the next column, “Total Projects,” I simply used the SUM function to add the successful, failed, and canceled campaigns for each goal range.
 This left me with all play campaigns (excluding those with the category “Live” or null) for each range of goal amount.

 Next, I used simple formulas to calculate the percentage successful, percentage of failed, and percentage canceled for each goal range.
-For column F, percentage successful, I used the function
+For column F, Percentage Successful, I used the function

 ```
 =B2/E2